 The thermistor monitoring function provides three input channels that can be connected to a Positive Temperature Coefficient (PTC) type sensor.
 After a threshold of 4 kilo-ohms is exceeded in the input, an event is triggered.
-The event response can be configured.
+The event response is configurable.